Jerome Marshak, Chair

 Lexi Taylor’s journey took her from Boston to New York to Kenya to Seattle before she ever set foot on Lopez.
 After graduating from Boston University with a degree in education, Lexi taught elementary school in Nairobi, Kenya for eight years.
 She returned stateside in the early 80s and lived in Seattle for 25 years, 17 of which were spent running an environmental education program on water quality for King County.
 Her first introduction to Lopez came in 1985, when her friend Greg Ewert invited her to visit.
 Soon after, Lexi purchased land on the island and made the trip from Seattle as often as she could.
 In 2008, she and her husband KIRM moved here permanently, living in their shop until their house was completed in March 2010.

 Lexi is glad to finally call Lopez home and is deeply involved in the community.
-Prior to joining the board just over a year ago, she did not realize the breadth of the LIFRC’s reach.
+Prior to joining the board, she did not realize the breadth of the LIFRC’s reach.
 She appreciates how we are helping people survive these times of financial stress while treating them with respect and compassion.
 Lexi says she is immensely proud to serve on the Board with such an amazing group of committed, kind, and very funny people.
-Besides her involvement in the LIFRC, Lexi also serves as the chairman of the board for the Lopez Center For Community & The Arts.
+Besides her involvement in the LIFRC, Lexi also serves on the board for the Lopez Center For Community & The Arts.
 And although these two positions keep her busy, she has recently returned to playing music after about 40 years.
 She eagerly anticipates the summertime, when her two sons and four grandkids visit her island home.